pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Describe what is happening in the code above.

 * **Your Answer:**
+if currentUserId exists in state the <UsersContainer> route is rendered.
+If not the user is redirected to the login page
 ---

 - [ ] Now try logging in.
 Then, when you're on the `/users` page, refresh the page.